Seriously. It would be amazing if there were a way to look

 As soon as I heard the song, I loved it.

-I wish there were some way that I could write about it in a way that would convey how it makes me feel, but I think I lack the tools and capability to be able to do so.
+way that would convey how it makes me feel, but I think I lack the tools and

-The song is simple – piano and Gray’s voice.
-What makes it so powerful is the timing – the pauses between words – the emotional ache in his voice as he sings.
+his voice as he sings.
 When I hear it, I can feel exactly what he is describing.
 Does that make sense?

 This year’s love had better last